arxhy/ecoNomic/rules.md

 *Mutable.*

 All votes are to be held in the #poll channel on the "nomic to the death" Discord server that all players are in.
 Players who wish to propose a rule change or other vote, but who are unable to post to the #poll channel, must post their proposal in the #proposals channel in this server.
 The proposal is to then be transferred to #poll within 24 hours by someone who is able to do so.

 ---

+**302:**

+*Mutable.*

+At any time, a player may declare a Blood Oath, which they are bound to obey.
+Each player may only have one active Blood Oath at a time.

+If a player's Blood Oath is paradoxical or unenforceable, or if it has been violated, any other player with a Blood Oath may start a vote to declare them Forsworn.

+If a majority of players with Blood Oaths agree, excluding the player being voted on, then that player becomes Forsworn, and their Blood Oaths are immediately nullified.

+A vote to declare a player Forsworn is finalized once either all eligible voters have voted, a majority of eligible voters have voted "yes," a majority of eligible voters have voted "no," or 24 hours have passed since the vote began.

+The votes of players with active Blood Oaths have double strength.

+---